 - to uphold and advance the status of the legal profession within the region

-- fulfill our role as a professional association including:
+- fulfil our role as a professional association including:

 - maintaining membership records;

-- providing information on programs, services, employment opportunities, courses and benefits available to members, law students and graduates, and the public;
+- providing information on programs (including events conducted by other organisations which we consider may be of relevance to you), services, employment opportunities, courses and benefits available to members, law students and graduates, and the public;

 - communicating regarding an enquiry, request for information or use of our services;

 - conducting research and providing public representation relevant to members; and

 - allowing use of personal information in a controlled manner by entities distributing information relevant to members.

 - analyse your interaction with our personal and electronic services.
 The information collected from you may be analysed individually and/or aggregated with the information relating to other members to produce statistical information.
 Insights from this process are used to select and optimise the information, services and advertising we provide to you; and